 What Contributes to High Customer Service Costs

-The costliest factor of customer service is your customer service team.
 Apart from typical employee costs (salary, benefits, etc.), you must invest time and financial resources in training and education.
-As we explored above, customer service positions are notoriously high turnover, which means companies waste resources training employees that leave before they can contribute to profits.
+As we explored above, customer service positions have a notoriously high turnover, which means companies waste resources training employees that leave before they can contribute to profits.

 Traditional customer service requires team members to handle every customer interaction.
 A live person addresses even the most minor requests.
 This adds up quickly.